kiba/Writings/atg/chp3_very_much_alive.md

 "Yeah," O'Neill admitted, nodding.
 "I don't know if I believe or forgive you.
 Maybe I couldn't.
 It didn't change that I ended up in that Iraqi prison.
 I am sure you know what they did to prisoners there."

 "Yeah.
 The Iraqi don't care about the geneva convention or any laws of war.
 They torture people.
-Even with SRE training, I have no idea to the extent of the pain you felt."
+Even with SRE training, there's no way I could know idea the extent of the pain you felt."

 "What it feel like to die?
 Was there any pain?"